queryluke/masseffect-5e/static/data/class_features/supply_pylon.md

 id: supply_pylon
 name: Supply Pylon
 ---
-Call in a Supply Pylon to a location within 4m.
+By {{ level }} level, you can call in a Supply Pylon to a location within 4m.
 At the start of your next turn, the pylon arrives.
 If any creature is standing in the targeted location, the creature must make a Dexterity saving throw, it has advantage on this saving throw.
 On a failed save, the creature takes 4d8 bludgeoning damage and is knocked prone.